flutter/website/src/release/breaking-changes/window-singleton.md

 ## Summary

-Originally, Flutter assumed that an application would only consist of a single view (the `window`) into which content can be drawn.
-In preparation for supporting multiple views and multiples windows, this single view assumtion and the APIs that exposed it have been deprecated.
-Applications and libraries that relied on these APIs need to migrate to new multi-view compatible APIs as outlined in this migration guide.
+In preparation for supporting multiple views and multiple windows, the `window` singleton has been deprecated.
+Code previously relying on the `window` singleton needs to look up the specific view it wants to operate on via the `View.of` API or interact with the `PlatformDispatcher` directly.

 ## Context

-In a multi-view world, APIs that assume a single window do not make sense anymore.
-Instead, applications and libraries must chose the specific view they want to operate on.
+Originally, Flutter assumed that an application would only consist of a single view (the `window`) into which content can be drawn.
+In a multi-view world, this assumption no longer makes sense and the APIs encoding this assumption have been deprecated.
+Instead, applications and libraries that relied on these APIs must chose a specific view they want to operate on and migrate to new multi-view compatible APIs as outlined in this migration guide.

 ## Description of change